astoeckel/libfoxenflac/README.md

 See `examples/flac_decoder.c` for a complete example.

+## Using libfoxenflac in your own project

+To use libfoxenflac, simply add `flac.c` and `flac.h` to your project.
+These files have no further dependencies (apart from the standard library headers `assert.h`, `stddef.h`, `stdint.h`, `stdbool.h`).

+However, if you'd like to, you can also use the `meson` build system to run unit tests and to add `libfoxenflac` into your own project.

 ## Building and running the test application

 `libfoxenflac` uses the `meson` build system for building and dependency